Developer tools /API /

 # Get environment variables

 GET /api/v1/accounts/{account_id}/env returns all environment variables for a team or site.
-The list will only include shared environment variables if the request is made by a team Owner.
+The list will only include shared environment variables if the request is made by a Team Owner.

 GET /api/v1/accounts/{account_id}/env/{key} returns an individual environment variable for a team or site.